lttng/lttng-ust/README.md

 -------------

 LTTng-UST depends on [liburcu](http://liburcu.org/) v0.7.2 at build and run times.
-It also depends on libnuma.
+It also optionally depends on libnuma.

 Building